bluebanquise/bluebanquise/resources/documentation/_build/html/_sources/learn_ansible.rst.txt

     price: 6000
   [root@ ~]#

-Nice, we can now use these varibles for management1 when working on it.
+Nice, we can now use these variables for management1 when working on it.

 Let's add 2 other hosts: login1 and nfs1.